 Chinese learners put in loads of effort in learning tones.

-Learning tones proves to be a headache in two ways.
+Learning tones proves to be a headache.

-Firstly, students have troubles to describe tones.
+Students have troubles to describe tones.
 The 2nd tone and the 3rd tone seem to be alike.
 The 3rd tone sometimes is falling while other times rising.